Society

 Donation of playground equipment for elementary schools.

-The smiles on the children’s faces were the best gift we could receive.
+smiles on the children’s faces were the best gift we could receive.